vbsantos/react-bundlers/README.md

 ## Vite

 - Needs a global dependency.
-Has a CLI and doesn't need config files nor local dependencies
+Has a CLI and doesn't need to create config files nor install local dependencies, it's all automatic.
 - Bundle size 149Kb

 ## Snowpack